Germinating the seeds

 Over about 40-50% humidity is recommended.
 After 3 months, you may give them some morning sun.
 Always shade the plants from strong sun.

-Fertilizing -- Feed weekly with a very dilute (1/8 strength) liquid fertilizer.
-Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
+Fertilizing -- The first 10 weeks, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
+Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
+After 10 weeks, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 For general information on this plant, see here.